tkrotoff/famfamfam_flags_rails/README.md

     <i class="famfamfam-flag-fr"> France</i>

-Checkout http://tkrotoff.github.com/famfamfam_flags/ for the list of all icons.
+Check http://tkrotoff.github.com/famfamfam_flags/ for the list of all icons.

 ## Attribution